 This way, Experian and Equifax will have activity to report on.

 First you must build trade lines that report.
-This is also called the vendor credit tier.
+This is also called vendor credit.
 Then you’ll have an established credit profile, and you’ll get a business credit score.

-And with an established business credit profile and score you can start to get credit in the retail and cash credit tiers.
+And with an established business credit profile and score you can start to get retail and cash credit.

 These kinds of accounts often tend to be for the things bought all the time, like marketing materials, shipping boxes, outdoor work wear, ink and toner, and office furniture.

 But first off, what is trade credit?
 These trade lines are credit issuers who will give you starter credit when you have none now.
 Terms are in most cases Net 30, instead of revolving.

 So, if you get approval for $1,000 in vendor credit and use all of it, you need to pay that money back in a set term, like within 30 days on a Net 30 account.

 Net 30 accounts must be paid in full within 30 days.
 60 accounts need to be paid fully within 60 days.
 In contrast to with revolving accounts, you have a set time when you have to pay back what you borrowed or the credit you made use of.